Agent commands

 !transcript

 Returns a link for the chat transcript.
-Link is viewable by all agents on the account, from their account dashboard.
+Link is viewable by all agents on the account.

 !case